-Criteria JORC Code explanation Commentary and laboratory tests whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
-The use of twinned holes.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Discuss any adjustment to assay data. • N/A Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Criteria JORC Code explanation Commentary protocols.Discuss any adjustment to assay data. before being sent to the database administrator for loading.
+The database administrator uses validation protocols to ensure that the data loaded is correct.
+No corrections or adjustments have been made to assay data.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-Drill holes were located using a hand-held GPS with accuracy of ~4m Data location is recorded in WGS84-UTM Zone 50 south.
+Drill holes were located using a hand-held GPS with accuracy of ~4m.
+Data location is recorded in WGS84-UTM Zone 50 south.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Drilling is not located on any particular grid at this time and is designed to test the centre of geophysical anomalies There is insufficient drilling to utilise for a mineral resource at this point in time Orientation of data in relation to Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit Drilling is oriented perpendicular to targets Not sufficient information available to determine if there is

-Criteria JORC Code explanation Commentary geological structure type.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. a relationship between drilling and mineralisation Sample security • The measures taken to ensure sample security.
-Samples were taken from site directly to the laboratory by an employee of Pursuit Minerals Audits or reviews The results of any audits or reviews of sampling techniques and data.
-No Audits have been undertaken
+Drilling is not located on any particular grid at this time and is designed to test the centre of geophysical anomalies.
+There is insufficient drilling to utilise for a mineral resource at this point in time.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Drilling is oriented perpendicular to modelled EM plate targets.
+No sufficient information available to determine if there is a relationship between drilling orientation and mineralisation.
+Sample security The measures taken to ensure sample security.
+Samples were taken from site directly to the laboratory by an employee/consultant of the Company.
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
+No Audits have been undertaken.